jenh15/jenh15.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
+Greetings!
 This is my personal website where you can learn all about me!
 Currently, I am a computer science major studying at the Southern Illnois University, Edwardsville.
 I enjoy programming, gaming, watching horror movies, and much more.

+If you would like to check out my GitHub profile or email me, check out the links in the sidebar to the left!
+In addition, if you click the <i>Resume</i> tab at the top, you can take a peek at my resume.

 <!--A data-driven personal website
 ======